 3) If a HARQ-ACK feedback corresponding to the PSSCH(s) for groupcast SL transmission(s) in the reference duration for the latest channel occupancy initiated by the UE, is available:

-- If HARQ-ACKFeedbackRatioforContentionWindowAdjustment-GC-Option2 is provided by higher layers:
+- If harq-ACK-FeedbackRatioforCW-AdjustmentGC-Option2-r18 is provided by higher layers:

 - The UE calculates the ratio between the number of received 'ACK' in the HARQ-ACK feedback and the number of UE(s) from which the corresponding 'ACK'/'NACK' in the HARQ-ACK feedback is expected.
-If the calculated ratio is equal to or larger than HARQ-ACKFeedbackRatioforContentionWindowAdjustment-GC-Option2, go to step 1; otherwise go to step 5.
+If the calculated ratio is equal to or larger than harq-ACK-FeedbackRatioforCW-AdjustmentGC-Option2-r18, go to step 1; otherwise go to step 5.

 - Otherwise: